John Churchill, 1st Duke of Marlborough: Return to favour

 John Vanbrugh's Blenheim Palace.
 Begun in 1705, but plagued by financial troubles, this "pile of stones", as the Duchess resentfully called it, was finally completed in 1733.

 Marlborough was welcomed and fêted by the people and courts of Europe, where he was not only respected as a great general but also as a prince of the Holy Roman Empire.
-Sarah joined him in February 1713 and was delighted when on reaching Frankfurt in the middle of May to see that the troops under Eugene's command paid her lord "all the respects as if he had been at his old post".
+Sarah joined him in February 1713 and was delighted, upon reaching Frankfurt in the middle of May, to see that the troops under Eugene's command paid her lord "all the respects as if he had been at his old post".
 Churchill was described as having been about the middle height, and has the best figure in the world; his features are without fault, fine, sparkling eyes and good teeth ...
 In short, apart from his legs, which are too thin, he is one of the handsomest men ever seen ...
 His ambition knows no bounds.

 Throughout his travels Marlborough remained in close contact with the Electoral court of Hanover, determined to ensure a bloodless Hanoverian succession on Anne's death.
 He also maintained correspondence with the Jacobites.
 The spirit of the age saw little wrong in Marlborough's continuing friendship with his nephew, the Duke of Berwick, James II's illegitimate son with Arabella but these assurances against a Jacobite restoration (which he had been taking out since the early years of William III, no matter how insincere), stirred Hanoverian suspicions, and perhaps prevented him from holding the first place in the counsels of the future George I.

 Marlborough by Enoch Seeman.
 This late portrait shows Marlborough during his retirement possibly 1716/17 after his stroke.